 The underlying principle of intermodal transportation is simple: optimize the movement of people and/or goods between two points.

 The initial local water service on the Pacific Coast was first provided by the Hudson’s Bay schooner Cadboro, in 1827, followed by the company’s paddle-wheel steamer, the Beaver.
-Build in England; the Beaver was brought around Cape Horn to the BC coast in 1836.
+Built in England; the Beaver was brought around Cape Horn to the BC coast in 1836.

 The Hudson’s Bay Company continued to exclusively operate the necessary coastal services until around 1877 when Captain John Irving entered the industry with a regularly scheduled service between Victoria and New Westminster by the Pioneer Line (founded by his father William, in 1862).